xtens-suite/xtens-app/docs/migration_guide_to_2_1.md

-# Guide to migrate from XTENS 2.0 TO 2.1
+# Guide to migrate XTENS 2 from 2.0 TO 2.1

 ## System Prerequisites:
 The following software packages are required to be installed on your system: